Heat Shrink tubing and its importance in Panels – Top Best Practical Guide in 5 Minutes

 Notes:

-For the multi-core cables, we have two main types related to the cross-section area of the neutral.
-The first one is when the neutral cross-section area will be the same cross-section area as the phase conductors in the first type.
+For multi-core cables, we have two main types based on the neutral’s cross-sectional area.
+The first one is when the neutral cross-sectional area equals the phase conductors’ cross-sectional area in the first type.

-While in the other type, the cross-section area of the neutral will be almost half of the phase size, and in this case, we will call the cable multi-core cable with reduced neutral.
+In the other type, the neutral’s cross-sectional area will be almost half the phase size, and in this case, we will call the cable a multi-core cable with a reduced neutral.

 Now, I talk about how to connect the cable to the panel or the load.

-As I said earlier, the cable consists of a conductor, and the conductive material of the cable can be Aluminum or Copper.
-In most cases, we will use copper conductors due to their high conductivity, which can reduce the cable’s final size and diameter.
+As I said earlier, the cable consists of a conductor, and the cable’s conductive material can be Aluminum or Copper.
+In most cases, we use copper conductors for their high conductivity, which can reduce the cable’s final size and diameter.

-The conductive material of the conductor can be either solid, or stranded, or flexible.
+The conductor material can be solid, stranded, or flexible.

 The conductor’s highest conductivity for the same cross-section area from high to low, flexible conductor then, stranded then, solid.

-The reason for this high conductivity is due to the skin effect of current during passes through the conductor.
+The reason for this high conductivity is the skin effect as current passes through the conductor.

-So, to connect this conductor copper (as this is the most common) to a copper bar or breaker, we shall use a method to give a direct contact and to avoid any loss of the connection, which can cause sparks, high currents, and later fires.
+So, to connect this conductor (which is copper, as this is the most common) to a copper bar or breaker, we shall use a method that provides direct contact and prevents any loss of connection, which can cause sparks, high currents, and later fires.

-That’s why we shall use cable terminals; these cable terminals for the small cross-section area of cables usually will be pre-insulated, for example, for conductors 1.5mm2, 2mm2, 3mm2, 4mm2, and 6mm2.
+That’s why we shall use cable terminals; these cable terminals for small-cable cross-sections are usually pre-insulated, for example, for conductors 1.5mm2, 2mm2, 3mm2, 4mm2, and 6mm2.

-But for the cables with bigger sizes, we will use cable lugs.
+But for larger cables, we will use cable lugs.

-The purpose of these lugs is to insert the conductors inside these lugs and to have tight proper contact with the bar or the breaker.
+The purpose of these lugs is to insert the conductors and ensure tight, proper contact with the bar or breaker.

-The material of the cable lugs is conductive from both sides, its inner side and its outer side.
+The cable lugs are conductive on both sides, the inner and the outer.

-For the electrical installation, we need to cover the conductive materials with an insulating material, and now comes the importance of the heat shrink.
+For the electrical installation, we need to cover the conductive materials with an insulating material, and that’s where heat shrink comes into play.

-The heat shrink tubing is a tube from materials that can provide insulation for the conductive materials.
+Heat shrink tubing is a tube made from materials that provide insulation for conductive materials.

-This tube is shrinkable that shrinks around the object (bar or lug, etc.) when we apply a source of heat to it.
+This tube is shrinkable, shrinking around the object (bar, lug, etc.) when we apply heat.

 In other words, the heat shrink tubing is a protective covering that protects the conductive parts from the surrounding environment.

-We can also see the heat shrink tubing is installed on the copper bars of the panels, as you can see in this photo.
+We can also see that the heat shrink tubing is installed on the copper bars of the panels, as shown in this photo.

-The heat shrinks have different colors, and we will choose their colors based on the color of the phase or the application.
+The heat shrunk parts have different colors, and we will choose their colors based on the phase or application color.

-To choose the proper size of the heat shrink tubing, we need to identify two main factors, the first one is the diameter of the heat shrink before it shrinks, we call this dimension (as supplied).
+To choose the proper size of the heat shrink tubing, we need to identify two main factors: the first one is the diameter of the heat shrink before it shrinks, which we call the dimension (as supplied).

-While the other factor is its dimension after it shrinks, and we call this dimension (after recovery).
+The other factor is its dimension after it shrinks; we call this dimension the (after-recovery) dimension.

-To choose the correct heat shrink for its after recovery & as supplied dimensions, we shall know first the outer diameter of the cable or conductor or the bars, on which we will apply the heat shrink.
+To choose the correct heat shrink for its after-recovery & as-supplied dimensions, we shall first determine the outer diameter of the cable, conductor, or bars on which we will apply the heat shrink.

-For example, if the conductor diameter is 18mm, we shall use a heat shrink that its dimension after recovery is less than 18mm, at the same time, it’s as supplied dimension to be bigger than 18mm, and we can control the diameter of the shrinking from the heat source which we apply on the heat shrink.
+For example, if the conductor diameter is 18mm, we shall use a heat shrink whose dimension after recovery is less than 18mm, at the same time, it’s as supplied dimension to be bigger than 18mm, and we can control the diameter of the shrinking from the heat source that we apply to the heat shrink.

-At the same time, we shall make sure the As-supplied dimensions of the heat shrink are bigger than the cable or conductor’s outer diameter.
+At the same time, we shall ensure that the As-supplied dimensions of the heat shrink are larger than the cable or conductor’s outer diameter.

-Here’s a table that I prepared for the conductor size, cable size, and heat shrink size, plus the correct part number of the heat shrink.
+The above table shows a conductor size, cable size, heat shrink size, and the correct part number for the heat shrink.

 Emergency Lighting Fixtures – What you need to know in 5 minutes